The curriculum maps and schemes of work we have developed have encouraged 'A Creative Curriculum' for our KS3 students.

 Students will also have the opportunity to experience 'Enterprise' through group work and various educational trips will be based around topics studied.

-Students in Planets 2 and 3 will study and collect a portfolio towards completing ASDAN Transition Challenge.
+Students in Mountains 2 and 3 will study and collect a portfolio towards completing ASDAN Transition Challenge.
 Students with more complex needs have the option to follow a sensory Transition Challenge to complete the award.

 KS4 students will now be offered 2 ASDAN short courses.
 History will be offered in year 1 and Geography in year 2.
 This will dovetail the ASDAN programme in KS5 and the National Curriculum in KS4.